vinhta1/Obsidian-Repository/SCCoM/Private/Ideas.md

 Where are the main areas?
 The main places?
 The spots to come back to?
 Why?
 There needs to be concrete locations.
 Think of games like Persona, Yakuza, or even GTA, where there is always a place to come back to, and a new place everyone once in a while.

-Motiv backroom, hidden basement office.
+Motiv backroom, hidden basement hideout.

 Baskin Engineering 0

+The *Office*

+The Boardwalk

+The Groves (Lighthouse Point/Walton Lighthouse, UCSC Forest, The Mystery Spot)

+Maraket (Mara's Market, Mara Mart)